TraceGenomics/dna2vec/README.md

 # dna2vec

-## This is a modified version of this for specific use withing Trace-Genomics.
+## This is a modified version of this for specific use within Trace-Genomics.

 [![Build Status](https://travis-ci.org/pnpnpn/dna2vec.svg?branch=master)](https://travis-ci.org/pnpnpn/dna2vec)